push-eax/fsu-csclub-site/README.md

 - Windows are NOT DOM nodes, but in fact they are their own object, containing all the elements the program needs to work with.
 - These objects are manipulated using functions that are built in and designed to allow some purpose-built HTML code to be a part of a window.
 - Each window initilizes itself with a single command (addWindow(title, width)) which returns such a window object.

+<a href="https://binbashworks.blogspot.com/2017/02/web-programming-desktop-with-javascript.html">Post on CannonContraption's Blag about Creating the site</a>